MPAS-Dev/compass/docs/users_guide/landice/test_groups/ismip6_forcing.rst

 Globus endpoint), they must create the directory path ``AIS/Atmosphere_Forcing/UKESM1-0-LL/Regridded_8km/`` in their local system where they will download the file ``UKESM1-0-LL_anomaly_ssp585_1995-2100_8km.nc``.
-Note that the users only need to download SMB anomaly files (not the climatology file) that cover the period from 1995 to ``period_endyear`` (either 2100 or 2300, defined in the config file;
+Note that the users only need to download SMB anomaly files in 8km resolution (the climatology file is not needed) that cover the period from 1995 to ``period_endyear`` (either 2100 or 2300, defined in the config file;
 see :ref:`landice_ismip6_forcing_config`).

 Equivalently, for the
-ocean forcing, the user should create the directory path ``AIS/Ocean_Forcing/ukesm1-0-ll_ssp585/1995-2100/`` and download the file ``UKESM1-0-LL_ssp585_thermal_forcing_8km_x_60m.nc`` from the same endpoint.
+ocean forcing in this example, users should create the directory path ``AIS/Ocean_Forcing/ukesm1-0-ll_ssp585/1995-2100/`` and download the file ``UKESM1-0-LL_ssp585_thermal_forcing_8km_x_60m.nc`` from the same endpoint.
 Users do not need to download the thermal forcing files for the years previous to 1995 as only the files downloaded from ``1995-{period_endyear}`` will be processed.
+Users also do not need to download the temperature and salinity files, as these will not be used by MALI.
-Also note to be ware that unlike those in the ``GHub-ISMIP6-Forcing`` endpoint, the directory names in the ``ISMIP6-Projections-Forcing-2300`` endpoint have a lower case "f" for the ``AIS/Atmospheric_forcing/`` and ``AIS/Ocean_forcing/``.
+Also note to be aware that unlike those in the ``GHub-ISMIP6-Forcing`` endpoint, the directory names in the ``ISMIP6-Projections-Forcing-2300`` endpoint have a lower case "f" for the ``AIS/Atmospheric_forcing/`` and ``AIS/Ocean_forcing/``.